01Oct

 This time, it involves their drivers.

-According to a new study by the Strategic Organizing Center (SOC), nearly one in five Amazon delivery drivers suffered injuries in 2021 — a 40% increase from the previous year’s injury rate — which is the latest data available.
-The study states that Amazon’s delivery operations suffer from an “escalating injury crisis,” driven mainly by punishing quotas and pressure to deliver packages as quickly as possible.
+A recent study by the Strategic Organizing Center (SOC) reveals that nearly 20% of Amazon delivery drivers sustained injuries in 2021—marking a staggering 40% rise from the previous year’s rate.
+This latest data highlights what the study calls an “escalating injury crisis” within Amazon’s delivery operations, primarily fueled by demanding quotas and intense pressure to deliver packages swiftly.

-The SOC analyzed data submitted by Amazon and its delivery partners to the Occupational Safety and Health Administration in 2021 and has cited driver complaints that the company requires them to meet strict production quotas, which increases the risk of injury on the job.
+The SOC’s analysis, based on data provided by Amazon and its delivery partners to the Occupational Safety and Health Administration in 2021, underscores the severe impact of strict production targets on driver safety.
+Drivers have voiced concerns that the relentless push to meet these quotas significantly heightens their risk of injury on the job.

 With over 3,000 Delivery Service Partners (DSPs) employing 275,000 drivers and delivering more than 10 million customer packages daily, the question becomes, whose workers’ compensation insurance coverage can drivers pursue for work-related injuries?
 Or can they?